 Individuals with a history of chronic low back pain frequently assume that their radiating sciatic pain is traceable to their lower spine.
 Their history of disc herniations, or sprains, strains have taught them to assume that it will go away like normal and that the pain is out of their spine.
 It is just when the pain doesn’t respond as usual that individuals seek therapy, thus delaying their recovery.

-The information herein on "Piriformis Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Piriformis Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.